AbdullahDalgic/collapse-multi-tree/README.md

 `NestedCollapse` component accepts the following props:

 - **showHeaderBorder** (boolean, optional): Controls whether the borders around the collapse headers are visible.
-When set to true, borders are shown.;
+When set to true, borders are shown.
 - **showBodyBorder** (boolean, optional): Determines whether the border on the left side of the collapsible area is visible.
-When set to true, a left border is displayed.;
+When set to true, a left border is displayed.
-- **colors** (string[], optional): An array of strings representing colors, sorted according to the tree's branch structure, used to visually distinguish different levels.;
+- **colors** (string[], optional): An array of strings representing colors, sorted according to the tree's branch structure, used to visually distinguish different levels.
-- **data** (array, required): Contains the data structure for the collapsible content, including titles, content, and child elements for each collapse.;
+- **data** (array, required): Contains the data structure for the collapsible content, including titles, content, and child elements for each collapse.
 - **isLoading** (boolean, optional): Indicates the loading state of the data.
-When set to true, a loading indicator is shown instead of the collapse content.;
+When set to true, a loading indicator is shown instead of the collapse content.
 - **AddItemButtonTitle** (React.ReactNode, optional): Defines the content of the button used to add a new main collapse.
-This could be a text or icon component.;
+This could be a text or icon component.
-- **AddItemComponent** (React.FC, required): The form component required to add a new object within the collapse, providing necessary fields to the user.;
+- **AddItemComponent** (React.FC, required): The form component required to add a new object within the collapse, providing necessary fields to the user.
-- **HeaderOpenIcon** (React.ReactNode, optional): The icon displayed when the collapse header is open, such as a downward-facing arrow.;
+- **HeaderOpenIcon** (React.ReactNode, optional): The icon displayed when the collapse header is open, such as a downward-facing arrow.
-- **HeaderCloseIcon** (React.ReactNode, optional): The icon displayed when the collapse header is closed, such as a right-facing arrow.;
+- **HeaderCloseIcon** (React.ReactNode, optional): The icon displayed when the collapse header is closed, such as a right-facing arrow.
 - **HoverComponent** (React.FC, required): A menu that appears when hovering over the collapse, allowing actions like adding a new item or deleting an existing one.
-The addChild function creates a new child element.;
+The addChild function creates a new child element.
 - **EmptyComponent** (React.ReactNode, optional): The component displayed when a collapse has no child elements, such as a message saying 'No items added yet.'

 ### License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/AbdullahDalgic/nested-collapse/blob/master/LICENSE) file for details.

 ### Contributing